kalibera/rprotect/README.md

 whole duration of the function, even if some of the values may not be needed anymore in the execution of the function.

 6. It is ok to depend on that an object pointer from a protected object is also implicitly protected, but one should only use this when fewer explicit protections actually make code more readable (comments may help).
+One also has to keep in mind that the size of the pointer protection stack is bounded, and hence when operating on recursive structures such as pairlists it is advisable to only PROTECT the head of the structure and rely on that the rest would be found by the GC indirectly.
+Yet, such code is perhaps uncommon in packages, anyway.

 ## maacheck